-Flora species Reference site Coordinates Source Date of visit Observations/notes Reference site c hecks Swamp Fireweed Western border of the study area, adjacent to the train line -37.450835, 144.999812 Arcadis (2022) 6-Dec-23 No plants were found at the time of survey at the reference site.
+Flora species Reference site Coordinates Source Date of visit Observations/notes Reference site o hecks Swamp Fireweed Western border of the study area, adjacent to the train line -37.450835, 144.999812 Arcadis (2022) 6-Dec-23 No plants were found at the time of survey at the reference site.
 Cattle grazing within the reference area may have impacted detectability of the species.
 Survey timing was considered appropriate as the peak flowering period for the species is November - December.
 Swamp Everlasting South Station Street, Wallan -37.436830, 145.001390 (plus several other nearby records in vicinity) Victorian Biodiversity Atlas (VBA) 6-Dec-23 No plants were found at the time of survey at the reference site.
-However, expert Botanist confirmed on 27 November 2023 that the species had been observed flowering at revegetation sites at Morang Wetlands and Waterways, and the peak flowering period for the species is December.
+However, expert Botanist Dylan Osler confirmed on 27 November 2023 that the species had been observed flowering at revegetation sites at Morang Wetlands and Waterways, and the peak flowering period for the species is December.
 The habitat at the VBA reference sites appeared degraded and may no longer provide suitable habitat for the species, or the record may have been unknowingly situated within the railway reserve which was inaccessible at the time of the survey.
+River Swamp Wallaby-grass NA NA NA NA This species is identifiable during the flowering and fruiting period of most grasses (peak November - December).
+Common Swamp Wallaby-grass Amphibromus nervosus was recorded flowering and with ripe seed during the targeted survey.